 For further information regarding that facility, please go to www.orthohospital.org/

 The West Los Angeles Veterans Administration Medical Center provides clinical experience in adult reconstructive surgery, spine, sports, hand surgery, trauma, and general orthopaedics.
 There are three orthopaedic residents assigned to the West L.A.
 Veterans Administration in addition to an orthopaedic resident on the hand service whose time is split between UCLA and the West L.A.
 Medical Center .
 It is the intention of the VA Administration to have outpatient treatment and inpatient treatment provided at the West L.A.
 VA Medical Center.
 The West L.A.
-VA Medical Center is supervised by both UCLA full time and clinical faculty including Nelson SooHoo, MD (Chief of Orthopaedic Service), Steven Zeitzew, MD and hand fellows (hand), Bert Thomas, MD (joint replacement), Eric Johnson, MD (trauma), Sharon Hame, MD and David McAllister, MD (sports), and Francis Cyran, MD (joints and oncology).
+VA Medical Center is supervised by both UCLA full time and clinical faculty including Nelson SooHoo, MD (Chief of Orthopaedic Service), Steven Zeitzew, MD and hand fellows (hand), Bert Thomas, MD (joint replacement), Eric Johnson, MD (trauma), Sharon Hame, MD and David McAllister, MD (sports).
 Conferences are held on each Wednesday to discuss clinical problems for the residents and the entire faculty.

 Hand Surgery Rotation